PaddlePaddle/PaddleHub/README.md

 ## Features
-- **【Abundant Pre-trained Models】**: 180+ pre-trained models covering the four major categories of CV, NLP, Audio, and Video, all open source downloads, and can be run offline.
+- **Abundant Pre-trained Models**: 180+ pre-trained models covering the four major categories of CV, NLP, Audio, and Video, all open source and free for downloads and offline usage.
-- **【Quick Model Prediction】**: Model calls can be realized through a one-line command line or a minimalist Python API to quickly experience the model effect.
+- **Quick Model Prediction**: Model calls can be realized through a one-line command line or a minimalist Python API to quickly experience the model effect.
-- **【Model As Service】**: A one-line command to build deep learning model API service deployment capabilities.
+- **Model As Service**: A one-line command to build deep learning model API service deployment capabilities.
-- **【Ten Lines of Code for Transfer Learning】**: Ten lines of code complete the transfer-learning task of image classification and text classification.
+- **Super Easy Transfer Learning**: Just few lines of code you complete the transfer-learning task like image classification and text classification, etc.
-- **【PIP installation 】**: Support PIP quick installation and use.
-- **【Cross-platform Compatibility】**: Can run on Linux, Windows, MacOS and other operating systems.
+- **Cross-platform**: Can run on Linux, Windows, MacOS and other operating systems.

 ## Visualization Demo